Get Started - GUI

 Step 2: Start NoiseModelling GUI

-As seen in the page “Architecture”, NoiseModelling can be used through a Graphic User Interface (GUI), thanks to Geoserver and WPS Builder bricks.
+As described on the page “Architecture”, NoiseModelling can be used through a Graphical User Interface (GUI), thanks to the GeoServer and WPS Builder components.

-In this tutorial, we will use the default and already configured H2GIS database.
+In this tutorial, we will use the default, already configured H2GIS database.

-Those tools (Geoserver, WPS Builder and H2GIS) are already included in the archive.
-So you don’t have to install them before.
+These tools (GeoServer, WPS Builder and H2GIS) are already included in the archive, so you don’t have to install them separately.

 • Windows: NoiseModelling.exe or NoiseModelling_xxx\bin\startup_windows.bat

-and wait until INFO:oejs.Server:main:Started is written in your command prompt.
+and wait until INFO:oejs.Server:main:Started appears in your command prompt.

 Warning

-Depending on your computer configuration, the NoiseModelling launch can take some time.
-Be patient.
+Depending on your computer configuration, starting NoiseModelling can take some time.

 NoiseModelling with GUI is now started.